-- All employed parents with non-disabled children up to the age of eight years or disabled children up to the age of 18 years, who have completed at least six months of continuous employment with the same employer and have been employed for a period of twelve months within the previous twentyfour months before the start of the period for which parental leave benefits are being applied. - Same-sex couples cannot legally parent a child together in Cyprus.
+- All employed parents with non-disabled children up to the age of 15 years or disabled children up to the age of 21 years, who have completed at least six months of continuous employment with the same employer and have been employed for a period of 12 months within the previous 24 months before the start of the period for which parental leave benefits are being applied. - Same-sex couples cannot legally parent a child together in Cyprus.
 They cannot adopt a child together or be recognised as the parent of a child who was conceived by a female partner through medically assisted reproduction.
 They are also not eligible to apply for surrogacy.

-Variation in leave due to child or family reasons (e.g., multiple or premature births; poor health or disability of child or mother; single parent); or delegation of leave to person other than the parents d.
-Childcare leave or career breaks e.
-Other types of leave and flexible working
+Variation in leave due to child or family reasons (e.g., multiple or premature births; poor health or disability of child or mother; single parent); or delegation of leave to person other than the parents

-- In the case of premature birth or the mother having health issues, Parental leave can be taken before the expected week of birth. - In the case of widowed parents or single parents the leave can be increased to 23 weeks.
+- In the case of premature birth or the mother having health issues, Parental leave can be taken before the expected week of birth. - The duration of paid Parental leave is increased by 10 weeks for the second child and 12 weeks for the third child. - In the case of widowed parents or single parents, the leave can be increased to 23 weeks.